What is a credit card hardship program?

 Alternatives to hardship programs

 Entering into a credit card hardship program isn’t your only option.
-Here are a few alternatives to consider:
+The best choice for eliminating debt is to consider your income, amount owed and long-term financial goals.
+Here are a few alternative options to consider for paying down debt:

-- Apply for a balance transfer credit card.
-This type of card could potentially help you pay off your debt by transferring your existing card balances to a new credit card with a 0 percent introductory APR.
-This intro rate typically lasts between 12 and 24 months and can save big money you’d otherwise spend on interest alone.
+- Apply for a balance transfer credit card: This card could help you pay off your debt by transferring your existing balances to a new credit card with a 0 percent introductory APR.
+This intro rate typically lasts between 12 and 24 months.

-- Look into hardship loans.
-Hardship loans may offer lower interest rates for those who need money while recovering from financial hardship.
-For example, many borrowers applied for COVID financial hardship loans during the pandemic when businesses were forced to close.
-Alternatively, a personal loan with a low interest rate and low fees could help.
+- Look into hardship loans: Hardship loans may offer lower interest rates for those who need money while recovering from financial hardship.

-- Explore a debt consolidation loan.
-Debt consolidation loans allow you to borrow a lump sum to pay off multiple existing debts.
-The idea is to find a debt consolidation loan with a lower interest rate than your current loans so you can save money on interest charges.
+- Debt consolidation loans: These loans allow you to borrow a lump sum to pay off multiple existing debts.
+The key is to find a new loan with lower interest rates than your current ones.
+This is a good option for borrowers with good to excellent credit scores.

-- Pursue credit counseling.
-A certified credit counselor can help you create a personalized budget and explore debt management options.
-Credit counseling is available through both for-profit companies and nonprofit organizations, including credit repair companies.
+- Credit counseling: A certified credit counselor can help you create a personalized budget and explore debt management options.
+Credit counseling is available through for-profit companies and nonprofit organizations, including credit repair companies.

-- Investigate debt settlement.
-With this option, you or a debt settlement company will negotiate with creditors to pay off your debt for less than you owe.
-This can potentially save you money, but proceed with caution — debt settlement could potentially harm your credit score.
+- Debt settlement: With this option, you or a debt settlement company will negotiate with creditors to pay off your debt for less than you owe.
+This may save you money, but proceed with caution — debt settlement will harm your credit score.

-- Consider bankruptcy as a last resort.
-Filing bankruptcy significantly impacts your credit score for seven to 10 years, depending on the type of bankruptcy, so this is not a decision to take lightly.
-However, bankruptcy can help borrowers get out of overwhelming debt so they can move forward financially.
+- Consider bankruptcy as a last resort: Filing bankruptcy significantly impacts your credit score for seven to 10 years, so this is not a decision to take lightly.
+However, bankruptcy can provide a way to get out of overwhelming debt so you can move forward financially.

 The bottom line